Bnei Menashe: Acceptance

-By 2006, some 1,700 Bnei Menashe had moved to Israel, where they were settled in the West Bank and Gaza Strip (before the disengagement).
+By 2006, some 1,700 Bnei Menashe had moved to Israel, where they were settled in the West Bank and Gaza Strip, before the disengagement.
 They were required to undergo Orthodox conversion to Judaism, including study and immersion in a mikveh.
 The immigrants were put in the settlements as these offered cheaper housing and living expenses than some other areas.
 The Bnei Menashe composed the largest immigrant population in the Gaza Strip before Israel withdrew its settlers from the area.
-Now they are mainly concentrated in Kiryat Arba, Sderot, Beit El, Ofra, Nitzan, Carmiel, Afula and Maalot.
+Now they are mainly concentrated in Kiryat Arba, Sderot, Beit El, Ofra, Nitzan, Karmiel, Afula and Maalot.

-Learning Hebrew has been a great challenge, especially for the older generation, for whom the phonology of their native Indic and Tibeto-Burman languages -many of them mutually unintelligible and thus forcing the Bnei Menashe to converse among themselves in broken Hebrew - makes Hebrew especially challenging.
+Learning Hebrew has been a great challenge, especially for the older generation, for whom the phonology of their native Indic and Tibeto-Burman languages – many of them mutually unintelligible and thus forcing the Bnei Menashe to converse among themselves in broken Hebrew – makes Hebrew especially challenging.
 Younger members have had more opportunities to learn Hebrew, as they are more involved in society.
 Some have gained jobs as soldiers; others as nurses' aides for the elderly and infirm.

-By 2024 over a hundred Bnei Menashe families had settled in the Israeli city of Sderot which is located within a mile of Gaza and had by 2024 completed the construction of a synagogue and beit midrash (Torah study hall) contributed to the community by Sdeot's mayor, Alon Davidi.
+By 2024, more than a hundred Bnei Menashe families had settled in the Israeli city of Sderot, which is located within a mile of Gaza and had by 2024 completed the construction of a synagogue and beit midrash (Torah study hall), contributed to the community by Sderot's mayor, Alon Davidi.

+As of January 2026, many more are getting ready to relocate to Israel, with the Israeli government's plan, which was approved in late 2025.
+Most of the candidates have already been interviewed by December 2025.
+The first group of 240 immigrants arrived in April 2026 as part of the "Wings of Dawn" initiative, which, according to representatives of the Israeli government, could eventually bring 1,200 people by the end of 2026 and nearly 6,000 people from the community to Israel by 2030.
+Before moving, each person must go through a screening process.